 The Short Version

 - 100% on-device.
-Your voice is processed locally using CoreML.
+Your voice is processed locally using Qwen3 ASR (MLX on Apple Silicon).

 - No servers.
 We don't operate any servers that receive your data.